 Primarily Housing Associations are regulated by the Scottish Housing Regulator who’s statutory purpose is to “safeguard and promote the interests of current and future tenants of social landlords, people who are or may become homeless, and people who use housing services provided by registered social landlords (RSLs) and local authorities”.

 On an annual basis we are required to submit an annual return on the Scottish Social Housing Charter, a copy of our annual accounts, five year projected financial statements and various other pieces of information to the Scottish Housing Regulator.
-They review this information and determine what level of engagement they require with the organisation ranging from low to medium or high.
+They review this information and produce the associations Engagement Plan

 Other regulation involves providing annual returns to OSCR and the Financial Conduct Authority to meet our statutory obligations.